subham-behera/SnapExtension/README.md

 ## How to use Extension

 - Unzip the downloaded zip file.
-- Enable Developer option in manage extension option in browser.
+- Enable Developer option in 'manage extension' option in browser.
 - Click on Load unpacked.
 - Select the directory of the unzipped folder.
 - Open new tab and see the option in extension menu.